TURahim/collab-canvas/memory/PROJECT_BRIEF.md

 **Security Rules:**
 - ✔ Firestore: Room metadata with owner-only write access
 - ✔ Firestore: Shapes with authenticated read/write + field validation
+- ✔ Firestore: Asset metadata with field validation ⭐ NEW
-- ✔ Realtime DB: Room-scoped presence and cursors
+- ✔ Realtime DB: Room-scoped presence, cursors, and bans ⭐ NEW
+- ✔ Storage: Room-scoped assets with 10MB limit ⭐ NEW
 - ✔ API proxy: Server-side only, no client exposure

 **Secrets Status:**